1918 occupation of Međimurje: Preparations for another push

 Colonel Slavko Kvaternik was given command of the second attempt to capture Međimurje in 1918.

 On 16 November, Simović sent a new request for Serbia's military intervention on behalf of the National Council.
 The National Council wanted to capture Međimurje and establish a Czech Corridor (an overland link with Czechoslovakia).
 Three days later, Serbia rejected the request because the Armistice of Belgrade (which had concluded on 13 November) established the Drava River as the boundary of territory under Hungarian control in the area of Međimurje and Varaždin.
 The Hungarian envoy in Zagreb Gyula Gömbös file a report on 19 November stating that further military action against Hungarian interests in Međimurje was likely and that forces needed for this were assembling near Varaždin.
 On 23 November, the National Council wrote to General Louis Franchet d'Espèrey asking him to occupy Međimurje.
 The new attempt at capturing Međimurje was planned for 6 December with the participation of a substantially greater force.
 Drinković appointed Colonel Slavko Kvaternik to lead the offensive.
 The attack was postponed following an armed conflict in Zagreb which took place a day before the scheduled operation.

 Kvaternik determined the postponed offensive would begin in the early morning of 24 December.
 Despite the unification of the Kingdom of Serbs, Croats and Slovenes (Kingdom of SHS) at the end of November, the forces deployed in preparation of the attack on Međimurje had not been incorporated into the Serbian army and were still controlled by the National Council.
 On 11 December, Bojović was ordered not to cross the Drava river, the boundary determined by the Armistice of Belgrade.
-On 20 December, the supreme command of the Royal Serbian Army notified Colonel Milan Pribičević, who was attached to the liaison office in Zagreb, that neither the Serbian nor the French Armée d'Orient would directly support the offensive.
+On 20 December, the supreme command of the Royal Serbian Army notified Colonel Milan Pribićević, who was attached to the liaison office in Zagreb, that neither the Serbian nor the French Armée d'Orient would directly support the offensive.